srcfl/srcful-documentation/docs/overview.md

 ### Do you have services that suit our members?

 Want to work with us?
 Email partnership@Sourceful.io to set up a meeting.
-Let's talk about how we can build a greener, more decentralized energy future together.
 Read more at [Sourceful.energy/partnerships](https://sourceful.energy/partnerships)

 <!-- New to Sourceful?
 Start out at ["Sourceful Simplified"](/simplified/).
 After that, you are ready to read our [whitepaper](/whitepaper/) which will make you learn more about the innovative technology behind Sourceful and the possibilities of renewable energy!